 It seems obvious, but I see lots of kids wearing helmets that aren’t even the right size.
 There is no way to adjust a helmet to make it fit if it is way too big (or small) for the kid.

 To size your child for a helmet, you want to measure their head circumference.
-You can do this with a cloth measuring tape or using a string.
-Measure around their forehead, just above the eyebrows.
-Make sure to measure in centimeters (or convert to centimeters after the fact).
+You can do this with a cloth measuring tape (easiest option), or by using a string and then measuring it against a ruler.

 You can then compare this measurement to the helmet manufacturer’s sizing table and pick an appropriate helmet for your child (or verify that their current helmet fits).